ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

     .. tab-item:: SUSE Linux Enterprise Server
         :sync: sle-tab

-        Add the Perl language and Education repositories.
+        Add a few modules with SUSEConnect, along with the Perl language and Education repositories.

         .. datatemplate:nodata::